 In France, Austria and Switzerland, the mountain lift networks are covered by the public transport laws, which means masks are obligatory, and in many you won’t be able to share a lift with someone outside your own household, and there’s hand sanitiser at all stations.

-Capacity is being reduced - but kids' ski clubs are still operational
+Capacity is being reduced in ski resorts

 TRAVEL GUIDE: The 6 best child-friendly ski resorts